-Currently, there are no approved direct-acting antiviral drugs to treat HRV or RSV infections.
-However, our vapendavir product candidate would indirectly compete with drugs approved to reduce the incidence of exacerbations in patients with asthma and COPD, such as fluticasone propionate (Advair[®]), tiotoprium bromide (Spiriva[®]), fluticasone furoate/vilanterol (Breo Ellipta[®]), and roflumilast (Daliresp[®]).
-In addition to these approved drugs, there are compounds at the clinical development stage, such as inhaled ß-interferon, that if successfully developed for the treatment of HRV infections could compete with vapendavir.
-We also anticipate that our preclinical RSV compound BTA-C585, if successfully developed, may compete with GS-5806 and AL-8176, Phase 2 investigational drugs in development for the treatment of RSV infections in the event any of these compounds are ever approved for sale.
+Currently, there are no approved direct-acting antiviral drugs to treat HRV infections.
+However, our vapendavir product candidate, if successfully developed, would indirectly compete with drugs approved to reduce the incidence of exacerbations or improve lung function in patients with asthma and COPD, such as fluticasone propionate (Advair®), tiotoprium bromide (Spiriva®), fluticasone furoate/vilanterol (Breo Ellipta®), and roflumilast (Daliresp®).
+In addition to these approved drugs, there are compounds in the clinical development stage, such as inhaled ß-interferon, that if successfully developed for the treatment of HRV infections could compete with vapendavir.